JV-conseil/ucloud/ucloud/README.txt

-clone           To clone a GitHub repo. delete          To erase the app. login           To login to GitHub. gh_cli_install  To install GitHub CLI. gh auth logout  To logout from GitHub. update          To update 'ucloud' script. start           To go back to the launching page.
+clone           To clone a GitHub repo. delete          To erase the app. gh auth logout  To logout from GitHub. gh_cli_install  To install GitHub CLI. install         To install binaries for Linux with apt. login           To login to GitHub. start           To go back to the launching page. update          To update 'ucloud' script.

 author: